Healthy Homes Assessment Bridge P?

 Bridge P?
 Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Bridge P? and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Bridge P? and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with all Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records that prove compliance with any Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Starting 1 July 2023

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024